 - 22 Pa.
 Code § 4.41(c): Scheduling [approval of the Department for changes]

-Once a district has followed the appropriate above laws and regulations for their specific needs, they then should submit the following required information to PDE for approval.
+Once a district has followed the appropriate laws and regulations for their specific needs, they should login to the FRCPP and submit the following documentation to PDE for approval:

 - The Superintendent's or Chief School Administrator's signed letter on letterhead stating the school district's intentions